-Composting using bokashi is an easy way to recycle all forms of food waste to produce a material, which can be used as a ‘slow release’ fertiliser in the garden.
+Composting using bokashi is an easy way to recycle food waste to produce a material, which can be used as a ‘slow release’ fertiliser in the garden.
 Bokashi is made from Effective Microorganisms (EM), molasses and plant based materials, such as sawdust, rice bran or wheat bran and it is 100% natural.

 Using a special airtight container, adding bokashi to fruit, vegetables, left over prepared foods, cooked or raw meat and fish, egg shells, small pieces of bones, coffee grinds and tea bags produces a nutrient rich compost in under half the time of normal composting.